About Kansas Chun Kuhn Taekwondo

 In 1973, Supreme Master Kim starred in two films, Only the Brave Stands and The Big Show Down (also titled The Kung Fu Massacre), shot in Hong Kong.
 Supreme Master Kim’s memorable kicking techniques in The Big Show Down continue to earn him praise more than 40 years later.
 Bolo Yeung, better known for his performances in Bruce Lee’s Enter the Dragon and Jean-Claude Van Damme’s Bloodsport, also appears in The Big Showdown.

-At 80 years old, Supreme Master Kim Bok-Man continues to develop, teach and promote Taekwondo around the world, as he has done for the past 60 years.
-Taekwondo is practiced in more than 200 countries by an estimated 90 million people due to the contributions of talented and dedicated pioneers of the ROK Army like Supreme Master Kim.
-Not only does he teach principles of the art he helped found and develop, he also shares his historical firsthand experiences.
-Those fortunate to spend time with Supreme Master Kim before or after training are also sure to hear about his more personal experiences during Taekwon-Do’s formative years.
-Supreme Master Kim Bok-Man continues to teach seminars and preside over advanced testings around the world, in countries such as the United States, the Netherlands, Great Britain and Malaysia, to name only a few.
-To host Supreme Master Kim for a seminar and/or grading for your school or organization, please complete the form on the World Chun Kuhn Taekwondo Federation web site.
+Supreme Master Kim Bok-Man continued to develop, teach and promote Taekwon-Do around the world until just days before his death.
+Taekwon-Do is practiced in more than 200 countries by an estimated 90 million people due to the contributions Supreme Master Kim and other talented and dedicated pioneers.
+At his seminars, Supreme Master Kim taught principles of the art he helped found and develop, and he shared his historical firsthand experiences.
+Those fortunate to spend time with Supreme Master Kim before or after training were also sure to hear about his more personal experiences during Taekwon-Do’s formative years.
+Supreme Grandmaster Kim Bok-Man continued to teach seminars and preside over advanced testings around the world, in countries such as the United States, the Netherlands, Great Britain and Malaysia, to name only a few, until his death in August 2021.

 Kim, Bok Man.
 Personal interviews with Master Mike Swope.
 September 2013 – Present.